huhsu1/huhsu1.github.io/resume.md

 Dental Implant Image Recognition with Machine Learning using PyTorch
 </div>
 <div class="sub-para">
-Created a dataset class that parses xlsx file to import the image paths and the classifications Used Inception_v3 model to train the data saving the state with best validation accuracy Has 93% validation accuracy on 42 Korean Implant models
+Created a dataset class that parses xlsx file to import the image paths and the classifications<br>
+Used Inception_v3 model to train the data saving the state with best validation accuracy<br>
+Has 93% validation accuracy on 42 Korean Implant models <br>
+Put the model online using onnxruntime on my website
 </div>

 </div>